 Health & Care

 Rottweilers can suffer from several inherited health conditions.
 The best way to avoid these is to choose a responsible breeder who performs all the recommended genetic screenings on their dogs.
-Here are some of the most common health problems seen in Rottweilers:
+Here are the most common health problems seen in Rottweilers:

 Breeding